tastyigniter/TastyIgniter/README.md

 master config wins over the version found in any imported config).
 If `replace` mode is active ([see above](#replace)) then this behavior changes and the last key found will win (e.g. the key in the master config is replaced by the key in the imported config).
+If `"merge-extra-deep": true` is specified then, the sections are merged similar to array_merge_recursive() - however duplicate string array keys are replaced instead of merged, while numeric array keys are merged as usual.
 The usefulness of merging the extra section will vary depending on the Composer plugins being used and the order in which they are processed by Composer.

 Note that `merge-plugin` sections are excluded from the merge process, but are always processed by the plugin unless [recursion](#recurse) is disabled.